LabReNew

 That's fine.

-They focus on how the lab actually runs.
+They emphasize how the lab actually functions.

 Things like: